 The Library now provides full-colour scanning service of most of its collection.
 This requires that scans be sent to the patron’s email address as an electronic copy (JPG/TIFF/PDF).
 We aim to have the electronic copy sent within 24 hours of request (with the exception of weekends and holidays).
 The cost for this service is $0.25/page.
 Requests must be made in person as payment is required prior to the scanning.
 Further details and the scanning request form are available.

-We estimate that we have about 92,000 titles or over 130,000 individual volumes (not counting the 20,000 books on microfiche or microfilm); rare books ca. 2,500 (38 incunabula); 43 manuscripts in Latin, Greek and vernacular languages; 50 single manuscript pages; ca. 200 parchment documents; ca. 10,000 manuscripts on microfilm; and about 1,900 CD-ROMs and DVDs of papal registers preserved in the Vatican Archive.
+We estimate that consist of about 97,600 titles or over 150,000 individual volumes (not counting the 20,000 books on microfiche or microfilm); rare books ca. 2,550 (38 incunabula); 43 manuscripts mostly in Latin, but some also in Greek and different vernacular languages; 50 single manuscript pages; ca. 200 parchment documents from a French family archive; ca. 10,000 manuscripts on microfilm; and about 1,900 CD-ROMs and DVDs of papal registers preserved in the Vatican Archive.
 The Library collection comprises as many as 440 scholarly journals in 10 different languages.
-We currently subscribe to 182 periodicals, of which 88 represent the only Toronto holdings.
+We currently subscribe to 170 periodicals, of which 89 represent the only Toronto holdings.
 Forty-one of these periodicals are received in exchange for the Institute’s prestigious journal Mediaeval Studies.
-We also hold around 8,000 offprints of scholarly articles and pamphlets and about 60,000 colour slides, 10,000 of which have been digitized.
+We also hold around 9,965 offprints of scholarly articles and pamphlets and about 60,000 colour slides, 10,000 of which have been digitized.
 The PIMS Library contributes to the Central Library’s purchases of the on-line resource Brepolis which is made available to everyone with access to the U of T system.

-During the past two years (up to 15 April 2016) we had 977 registered readers.
-Most of them (863) were Canadians from 9 different provinces and 38 different academic institutions.
-From the USA 58 users came from at least 16 different states and 25 different universities.
-Fifty-four patrons from overseas used the Library, of which 17 were from England.
+During the past two years (up to 25 April 2018) we had 950 registered readers.
+Most of them (801) were Canadians from 8 different provinces and 29 different academic institutions.
+From the USA 69 users came from at least 20 different states and 23 different universities.
+Eighty-two patrons from overseas used the library, of which 27 were from the United Kingdom.
 On the average we serve 20-25 patrons each day.
-We provided access to 195 microfilms/microfiches and CD-ROMS, and around 182 items from the “Joseph Pope Rare Book Room” were given to consultation.
-We received 316 requests for Inter-Library Loans; of them 83 could be filled by providing digitized photocopies of the requested materials.
+We provided access to 102 microfilms/microfiches and CD-ROMS, and 130 items from the “Joseph Pope Rare Book Room” were given to consultation.
+We received 198 requests for Inter Library Loans; of them 56 could be filled by pdf files of the requested materials.
 The revenue generated from this activity was used for new acquisitions.
 Father Farge and the Librarian gave many tours of the Library to individuals, classes, and students from numerous universities and programs as well as to members of various professional and religious organizations.
+We lent ten of our facsimiles, among which the St. Louis Bible, the Genealogy of Christ scroll, the Book of Kells, and the Pamplona Bible, to Steven Bednarski from the St. Jerome’s University in the University of Waterloo for their event called Evening with the Book: Sacred Beauty Bound (13-17 November 2017).

-We are grateful to the Janet E. Hutchison Foundation, James Estes, Maruja Jackman, Jill Webster, William Edwards, and George Rigg for their generous contributions to our acquisitions funds and special projects.
-As always we are very grateful to the Friends of the Library (FOTL) for their numerous initiatives and continuous support.
-We would like to express our thanks to everybody who have donated money for the Library through FOTL.
+We are grateful to the Janet E. Hutchison Foundation, Jonathan and Deborah Black, Maruja Jackman, William Edwards, James Estes, Jennifer and George Rigg, and Jill Webster, for their generous monetary contributions to our acquisition funds and special projects.
+As always, we are thankful to the Friends of the Library (FOTL) for their numerous initiatives and continuous support.
+We would like to express our thanks to everybody who has donated money for the Library through FOTL.

 GRETI DINKOVA-BRUUN, Librarian (2012–)